This article compares the margins and profitability between 3D Systems (DDD) and Stratasys (SSYS).

 Net Profit Margin

-While 3D Systems’ net profit margin soared dramatically in fiscal 3Q 2021, the gain was primarily due to the sales of several assets, including the firm’s subsidiaries, in the same quarter.
+3D Systems’ positive net profit margin in fiscal 2021 was due primarily to the sales of several assets, including the firm’s subsidiaries.

-Therefore, this particular gain in net income for 3D Systems was a one-time deal and would not be recurring in the future.
+Therefore, this particular gain in net income for 3D Systems was a one-time deal and would not recur.

 Adjusted EBITDA Margin

-Therefore, they may not be comparable on an apple-to-apple basis due to the different methods of adjustment.
+Therefore, they may not be comparable on an apple-to-apple basis due to the different adjustment methods.

-As of 3Q 2021, 3D Systems’ adjusted EBITDA margin reached slightly above 12% compared to only 5% for Stratasys.
+As of 3Q 2023, 3D Systems’ adjusted EBITDA margin decreased to -3.4% compared to Stratasys’ figure of 6% for the same period.

 Operating Cash Flow Margin

 Both Stratasys and 3D Systems have poor cash flow, as the operating cash flow margins are mostly negative, indicating both companies’ poor operating cash flow.

 As of 3Q 2023, Stratasys’ operating cash flow margin reached -11.4%, slightly better than 3D Systems’ operating cash flow margin of -17.4%.

 Free Cash Flow Margin